ITINERARIES Spirituality in the Mountains of Koyasan Daimon

-The head temple of the 3,600 Shingon temples throughout Japan, this vast temple has the largest stone garden in the country.
+The head temple of around 3,600 Shingon temples throughout Japan, this vast temple has the largest stone garden in the country.
 Two dragons created from 140 pieces of blue granite and white sand stand as though they are guarding the sanctuary.

 As you approach the temple following along a cedar-lined path, you’ll pass more than 200,000 gravestones and towers constructed as memorials over 1,000 years.
 Far from feeling melancholy, the atmosphere is peaceful, and you may recognize some names from Japanese history including warlords Toyotomi Hideyoshi and Oda Nobunaga.

 Okunoin Temple is the spiritual resting place of Kukai.
 When you cross this bridge, you should bow your head and hold your hands in prayer, because it is believed by many that Kukai waits in welcome at the other side of the bridge.
 You’ve entered a sacred realm.

 End your day by checking into one of the temple lodgings, a shukubo, where you can immerse yourself in the Shingon Buddhist lifestyle of Koyasan.